We bring creative engagement, placemaking, communications and planning to communities and organizations across North America.

 Resilient Vermont Network

-The Resilient Vermont Network is a new collaboration of organizations and agencies in Vermont that are working to advance climate resilience.
+The Resilient Vermont Network is a statewide collaboration of organizations and agencies in Vermont that are working to advance climate resilience.
 The Network is working to improve alignment, coordination, communication and strategic impact across a range of issues related to climate resilience.
-We're coordinating the Network - helping to build bridges between diverse stakeholders, create high-impact events and trainings, and increase awareness of this critical state issue.
+We helped to launch the Network in its first phase, and then helped backbone organization Norwich University create a plan for ongoing Network sustainability and leadership.